 Ensuring compliance: Reevaluate your company’s cookie and other tracking technology policies

-The case serves as an important reminder that companies should have a clear understanding of how personal data they process is disclosed to service providers involved in the processing of personal data – and to their sub-processors.
-It is also important to recognize that the transfer of data from tracking technologies to service providers is not limited to cookies, but also occurs through other web-based tracking technologies.
-These include, for example, tracking pixels, web beacons and various tags.
+The case serves as an important reminder that companies should have a clear understanding of how the personal data they process is shared with or otherwise disclosed to various service providers – and potentially to their sub-processors or even other unknown parties.
+It is also important to recognize that the potential occurrence of a personal data disclosure is not limited to cookies, but may also occur through other web-based tracking technologies.
+These include, for example, tracking pixels, web beacons as well as various tags, particularly where the technology involves loading an external resource of some kind (such as one loaded from a server controlled by a service provider).

 When tracking technologies are used, the principle of data minimization should be followed.
-Only personal data that is necessary for the purposes of processing personal data should be disclosed to the tracking technology service providers.
+Only personal data that is necessary for the given processing purpose should be disclosed to service providers that employ tracking technologies.

-Companies that process special categories of personal data, as defined in Article 9 of the General Data Protection Regulation (GDPR), or other sensitive personal data, should pay particular attention to ensuring that appropriate safeguards are in place to protect personal data in the context of analytics tools, for example in relation to company websites and email newsletters.
-The processing of special categories of personal data within the tracking tools may easily occur, for example, in the case of various health service providers and medical device manufacturers.
+Companies processing special category personal data, as defined in Article 9 of the General Data Protection Regulation (GDPR), or other sensitive personal data, should pay particular attention to ensuring that appropriate safeguards are in place to protect the data in the context of employing tools for user analytics on their websites and for email communications such as newsletters.
+Where tracking technologies are employed, one should be aware that processing of special category data may potentially occur, for example, in the context of any services or products related to individual health or medical devices.

 Sonja Laamanen